bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Breaking change - Drop backward compatibility and support with Booking Activities < 1.5 (shortcodes and WC integration)
+* Breaking change - Drop backward compatibility and support with WooCommerce < 3.0

 = 1.7.20 - 2020/02/22 =
 * Fix - Error while booking whithout WooCommerce
 * Fix - Cannot reschedule to a past event from admin